Who is eligible to apply?

 The Engaged Cities Award is generously underwritten by Bloomberg Philanthropies, but there is no coordination between this opportunity and other programs administered by Bloomberg Philanthropies.
 Applicants, finalists, and winners are not restricted from applying to or participating in other Bloomberg Philanthropies programs.
 Cities of Service is an independent nonprofit organization.

 How many applications can my city submit?

-Who can submit the application?
+Who can submit an application?

-Where can I submit my application?
+How do I submit my application?

 When are applications due?

-Applications must be submitted by Friday, January 5, 2018.
+Applications must be submitted by Friday, January 18, 2019.